Advanced Placement (AP) Transfer Credit

 Newly enrolled students who have completed work at other post secondary institutions before enrolling at Skidmore must have complete official transcripts from those institutions sent to the College.

 The Office of the Registrar will post all credits evaluated and approved as applicable toward the Skidmore degree.

-Once the approval process is completed, Sharon Clemmey, Assistant to the Registrar, will contact students via email (or postal mail if non-electronic communications were requested).
-You may contact her at email@example.com.
+Once the approval process is completed, Paula Puckett (Assistant Registrar for Records) will contact students via email (or postal mail if non-electronic communications were requested).
+If needed, you may contact her at firstname.lastname@example.org.

 The following policies apply:

 - A maximum of 60 semester hours can be awarded in transfer credit.